FAU-CDI/wisski-distillery/README.md

 __5. Create a GraphDB repository__

-Next, we create a dedidcated GraphDB repository for the WissKi instance.
+Next, we create a dedidcated GraphDB repository for the WissKI instance.
 *TODO*: Create a GraphDB user.

-__6. Add WissKi modules to Drupal__
+__6. Add WissKI modules to Drupal__

-Next, we add the required WissKi modules to Drupal.
+Next, we add the required WissKI modules to Drupal.
+Also patch EasyRDF and make an ontology directory.
-*TODO*: Configure the WissKi modules automatically.
+*TODO*: Configure the WissKI modules automatically.

 __7. Create a Apache VHost configuration__